dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 2. Generate the protos: `make proto-gen && make proto-export-deps`.
 3. The generated protos are now in the `.proto-export-deps` directory.
 4. Use the protobuf compiler (protoc) to [generate stubs](https://protobuf.dev/getting-started/) in any supported language.
-5. Follow the documentation to write a streaming client.
+5. Follow [Google's documentation](https://grpc.io/docs/languages/go/basics/#client) to write a client that can read from the stream.
 6. Connect to the stream defined in the `dydxprotocol.clob.Query` service ([StreamOrderbookUpdates](https://github.com/dydxprotocol/v4-chain/blob/4199c3e7b00ded24774d49ce8adcbaaa8325ddc1/proto/dydxprotocol/clob/query.proto#L63-L67)).

 For Python, the corresponding code is already generated in [the v4-proto PyPi package](https://pypi.org/project/v4-proto/).